Connect with us

 A warehouse

-Rents for prime industrial space in Nairobi have gone up by 11.9 per cent in two years.
+Prime industrial rents in Nairobi have risen by 11.9% in two years.
 PHOTO | FILE

-A deficiency of modern warehouse and industrial space has seen developers betting on large tracts of vacant land across Nairobi for new development, in a move that is likely to further fuel the on-going construction boom.
+A deficiency of modern warehouse and industrial space has seen developers betting on large tracts of vacant land across Nairobi for new development, in a move that is likely to further fuel the ongoing construction boom.

 Although the industrial market segment is still in its infancy stage, developers are increasingly setting up top-end warehouses to meet the rising demand for such facilities from logistics firms venturing into Kenya and the East African region.

-In 2015, for example, the Nairobi County government issued the highest levels of approvals for multi-unit, developer-led industrial/warehouse developments, at 280,000 square metres, majority of which are set to be completed this year.
+In 2015, for example, the Nairobi County government issued the highest levels of approvals for multi-unit, developer-led industrial/warehouse developments, at 280,000 square metres, the majority of which are set to be completed this year.

 According to the 2017 edition of the annual Knight Frank Africa report, rents for prime industrial space have gone up by 11.9 per cent in two years to about Sh486 per square metre, from about Sh434 in 2014.